-MANILA, Philippines (AP) _ Vice President Joseph Estrada, the main opposition candidate, retained a strong lead today in the Philippine presidential count despite escalating criticism over the slow pace of vote-tallying.
+MANILA, Philippines (AP) _ Vice President Joseph Estrada, the main opposition candidate, continued to hold onto his strong lead today in the Philippine presidential count despite escalating criticisms over the slow pace of vote-tallying.

 Counting of senatorial races, due to start in Manila today, was delayed for at least a day after no provincial tally sheets arrived.

 Estrada’s party claims that government officials have been pressuring their local counterparts to slow the count from Monday’s election to enable cheating by the ruling party.